noah-art3mis/intersect/README.md

 -   mvp
     -   [ ] add clustering viz
+        -   add kmeans n selection
+            -   fix reactivity state management
         -   show your dot / transform space around your dot
         -   add color to your dot
         -   auto cluster n
 -   new features

+    -   show delta for bm25
+    -   [ ] prompt engineering for the permutation
+    -   [ ] add 'x days ago' instead of datetime
+    -
+    -   [ ] add sponsor column by comparing to the ukvi excel spreadsheet

     -   find the last page automatically (
         <p class="search-header__results">
         Displaying <b>1-100</b> of 562 jobs